I met Jack because of a helicopter landing pad.

 For years, Jack had had a successful career with a major Japanese auto manufacturer.
 At one point, as Head of Quality for North America, he had 18,000 reports.
 After working for the car side of the company, he moved on to their aerospace division – first overseeing quality for the manufacture of aircraft and then concentrating on jet engines.
 Everything was going well for him.

-And then, less than two years ago, his wife suddenly passed away.
+Then, less than two years ago, his wife suddenly passed away.

 But Jack isn’t the kind of man to stop.
 And so, only a few months later, he sat across a Zoom connection from my company’s management team.
 We were opening a manufacturing facility and we needed a manager.
 We hired him on the spot.